papanikos/refseqtools/mini_Tutorial.md

 - A mapping of sequences to their corresponding organism in the tree
 - A mapping of the taxonomy ids to meaningful names

+## Requirements
+The information covered here referes to the old_master branch.
+To get the necessary scripts and workflows you should run `git clone --single-branch -b old_master https://github.com/papanikos/refseqtools.git`.
+This will also fetch the `requirements.yml` required to set up a conda environment.

 # An example

 We will try to build a centrifuge index for all viruses,